Shamanic Healing Expedition to Ecuador (Andes and Amazon regions)

 Please Include a short bio, your Facebook page, description of who you are and what you wish to get out of the trip, your shamanic experience, health condition and your location.

-A truly magical and life transforming experience.
-Meet the Sieko'pai’s (Secoya) elders and some of my teachers in the Andes, experience La Limpia (energy cleansing ceremonies), plant medicine, nature hikes, the wonder of the Andes and Amazonian flora, birds, animals, lakes and waterfalls, and much more.
+A truly magical, healing–on all levels–and life-transforming trip experience.
+You will meet the Sieko'pai’s (Secoya) elders in their beautiful pristine Amazon and some of my teachers in the High Andes Mountains.
+You will experience the ancient and powerful La Limpia ceremonies (negative energy removal and purification ), Yaje - plant medicine ceremonies, leisurely nature hikes, community events, the wonder of the Andes and Amazonian flora, birds, animals, rivers, lakes and waterfalls, and much more.

 With Itzhak Beery